Dance Camp 2026

 Masking will be supported.
 Please bring a mask in case you develop symptoms.

-We encourage hand washing before, during and after dancing.
-Surprise us with your 30 second songs!
+We encourage hand washing before and after dancing.

 If you attend any of the events and subsequently test positive for COVID within five days, please email akdancingbears@gmail.com so we can inform other participants in a timely way.